Attribute Descent: Simulating Object-Centric Datasets on the Content Level and Beyond: Proposed Method

-In this article, an iteration is defined as the duration for which a single attribute undergoes attribute descent optimization (from step 7 to step 14 in Alg. \ref{algorithm:attr_des}).
-Moreover, an epoch is the duration for which all attributes undergo one attribute descent round.
-In this algorithm, each iteration performs a greedy search for the optimized value of an attribute while values of the other attributes are fixed.
-Therefore, each iteration finds the attribute value for a single attribute, and an epoch gives values for the entire attribute vector.
-This process finds a local minimum of the overall loss function.
+In Eq.~\ref{eq:theta} and Eq.~\ref{eq:D_A}, an iteration is defined as the duration for which a single parameter $\theta_i^j, i=1,...,M$ undergoes an optimization process (from Step 7 to Step 14 in Alg. \ref{algorithm:attr_des}).
+An epoch is defined as the duration for which all parameters undergo one attribute descent round.

+In attribute descent, each iteration performs a greedy search for a single parameter while values of the other parameters are fixed.
+Therefore, each iteration finds the best value for a single parameter, and an epoch gives values for the entire parameter vector $\bm \theta$.
 In our experiments, the entire optimization process usually converges in 2 epochs.

 \textbf{Convergence characteristics.} Attribute descent has the following properties in regarding model convergence.

 \emph{Fast conditional updates}.
 The problem configuration allows us to individually optimize parameters quickly.
 As stated in Section \ref{sec:attribute_descent}, we can update each attribute by using discrete values within a range.
 For example, the search space for azimuth is between $0^{\circ}$ and $330^{\circ}$ with a $30^{\circ}$ interval.
 Therefore, only 12 iterations are necessary, thus greatly decreasing the computational time.
 Note that, using attribute descent for complex tasks such as semantic segmentation would be result in a much slower overall procedure because these tasks have many more attributes to optimize.